diazf/trec-data/README.md

 * trec45-news: the [Robust 2004](https://trec.nist.gov/data/robust/04.guidelines.html) topics associated with _only news_ documents on [TREC Disks 4 and 5](https://trec.nist.gov/data/qa/T8_QAdata/disks4_5.html).
 This only includes the FBIS, FT, and LA Times documents in the qrels.
 * nyt: the [Common Core 2017](https://trec.nist.gov/data/core2017.html) topics associated with _all_ documents in the [New York Times Annotated Corpus](https://catalog.ldc.upenn.edu/ldc2008t19).
 * msmarco: the topics associated with documents in the [MS MARCO dataset](http://www.msmarco.org/).
+* msmarco-docs: the topics associated with documents in the [MS MARCO document ranking dataset](https://microsoft.github.io/TREC-2019-Deep-Learning/).
 * mq: 60k unjudged queries associated with the [Million Query Track](https://trec.nist.gov/data/million.query.html).
 * aol: ~7.5M unique unjudged queries associated with a [filtered](https://dl.acm.org/citation.cfm?id=3080832) version of the [AOL Query Log](https://jeffhuang.com/search_query_logs.html).  **Please be prepared to deal with the ethical issues raised in using this dataset.**